What will you be doing?

 - Willingness to travel for research, project delivery, and client meetings

 - Business level ability in English

 It would be a bonus if you had:

-- A university degree in Interaction Design, Human Computer Interaction, or a related design or behavioural science discipline
+- A university degree in Industrial Design, Architecture, or a related design or engineering discipline

-- Experience working in a variety of organisations (start-up, corporate, agency/consultancy)
+- Experience working in a variety of organizations (start-up, corporate, agency/consultancy)